Seed Potatoes

 Sow your seed potatoes with their root sprouts pointing upwards and lightly cover with soil carefully as to not damage the formed sprouts.

-Earlier harvested varieties (Early Crop potatoes) are usually small and have thin skin, but consequently they don’t store very well - they're popular for spring planting and harvesting fresh at Christmas.
+Early Crop potatoes (such as Cliff Kidney, Jersey Bennes, Swift) are as their name suggests earlier harvested varieties, which usually small and have thin skin but consequently they don’t store very well - they're popular for spring planting and harvesting fresh at Christmas.

-Later harvested varieties (Main Crop potatoes) typically have thicker skin and are bigger, and they usually store for a good while.
+Main Crop potatoes (such as Agria, Desiree, Ilam Hardy, Karuparera, Waiporoporo) are later harvested varieties that typically are larger and have thicker skin, and they usually store for a good while.